Extending your leasehold

 Why do I need to extend my lease?

-A short lease can significantly devalue a property and make it almost impossible to get a mortgage.
+A short lease can significantly devalue a property and make it almost impossible to get a mortgage or make a property difficult to sell.
+On the other hand, having a long lease can add thousands of pounds to the value of your property.

-Once you’ve owned your property for two years, you have the right (under the Leasehold Reform Housing and Urban Development Act 1993) to add a 90-year lease extension to the remaining time on your lease.
-So, if you have 75 years remaining on your lease, you could extend it to 165 years.
+Once you’ve owned your flat or maisonette for two years, you have the right (under the Leasehold Reform Housing and Urban Development Act 1993) to add a 90-year lease extension to the remaining time on your lease.

 Find out the difference between leasehold and freehold in our guide.